telerik/winforms-docs/telerik-presentation-framework/custom-fonts.md

 The following steps will show how you can load and use the new font:

-1. Load and get the font by using the following code:
+1\.
+First you need to add the font as an embedded resource.
+Then you can load it with the following code:

 {{source=..\SamplesCS\TPF\CustomFontsCode.cs region=LoadAndGetFont}}
 {{source=..\SamplesVB\TPF\CustomFontsCode.vb region=LoadAndGetFont}}